airqz/schnapsum-sublime-text/README.md

 # schnapsum-sublime-text

+Schnapsum extension for Sublime Text 2 and 3!
+By fork original Lorem Ipsum plugin [billymoon/LoremIpsum](https://github.com/billymoon/LoremIpsum).

-It allows you to Insert Lorem Ipsum in the editor via menu items or keyboard shortcut.
+It allows you to Insert Schnapsum in the editor via menu items or keyboard shortcut.

 Schnapsum text is built by the creator of the original Schnapsum [raphaelgoetter/brackets-schnapsum](https://github.com/raphaelgoetter/brackets-schnapsum).

 So take advantage of Schnapsum in Alsatian, the modern and trendy language to create your fake texts and fill your pages with content.
 Hopla!

-## Install

 ### Install manually

-### Package Control

-The easiest way to install this is with [Package Control](http://wbond.net/sublime\_packages/package\_control).

- * If you just went and installed Package Control, you probably need to restart Sublime Text before doing this next bit.
- * Bring up the Command Palette `(command+shift+p` on OS X, `control+shift+p` on Linux/Windows).
- * Enter "Package Control: Install Package"
- * Select Schnapsum when the list appears.
+1. Open Preferences: Browse Packages for find directory
+2. Put the folder in sublime text preference into browser package

 ## How does it work?